umang-3010/Studnet_feedback_system/README.md

-# 🎓 Student Feedback Management System (Java Web Application)
+# Student Feedback Management System

+## 📌 Overview
-Developed a full-stack web-based **Student Feedback Management System** that enables students to submit feedback for subjects and allows administrators to efficiently manage and review the data.
+The Student Feedback Management System is a web-based application developed using Java technologies.
+It allows students to submit feedback for different subjects and enables the admin to view and manage the feedback efficiently.

-The application follows the **MVC (Model-View-Controller) architecture**, ensuring a clear separation between business logic, presentation layer, and database operations.
-It provides a user-friendly interface with a structured dashboard and seamless navigation between modules.
+The system follows the MVC (Model-View-Controller) architecture to maintain a clear separation between the user interface, business logic, and database operations.

 ---

-## 🚀 Key Features
+## ⚙️ Functionality

+### Student Side:
-- Student feedback submission with rating and comments
+- Submit feedback with name, subject, rating, and comments
+- Simple and user-friendly interface

+### Admin Side:
-- Admin login system for secure access
+- Secure admin login
+- View all submitted feedback
-- View and manage all feedback in a structured format
+- Organized display of feedback in tabular format
-- Responsive and visually enhanced UI using modern CSS styling
-- Centralized dashboard with navigation-based design

 ---

 ## 🛠️ Tech Stack

-- **Java (JDK)** – Backend logic
+- **Java (JDK)** – Backend development
-- **Jakarta EE (Servlets & JSP)** – Web application development
+- **Jakarta EE (Servlets & JSP)** – Web application framework
 - **JDBC** – Database connectivity
-- **MySQL** – Data storage
+- **MySQL** – Database
 - **HTML, CSS** – Frontend design
-- **Apache Tomcat** – Deployment server
+- **Apache Tomcat** – Server for deployment

 ---

-## 📚 Learning Outcomes

-- Gained hands-on experience in **Java Web Development**
-- Learned **JDBC integration with MySQL**
-- Understood and implemented **MVC Architecture**
-- Improved **UI/UX design skills**
-- Practiced **project structuring and deployment**
+## 🔄 Project Flow

+Student fills feedback form → Data sent to Servlet → Processed using DAO → Stored in MySQL → Admin views feedback

 ---

-## 📌 Project Flow
+## 💡 Conclusion

+This project demonstrates a basic implementation of a Java web application with database integration.
+It helps in understanding concepts like Servlets, JSP, JDBC, and MVC architecture.